nicksellen/projects/baseNode_docConst.md

 1. Haus Kante Wurzen w.V. itself.
 1. All items located within the space, unless specified otherwise.

-## Purposes
+## Purposes <!-- Come back to last -->
-<<<There are two layers here... there is not a singular 'project' that is being supported, but many different ones with similar themes>>>
-1. To support people support themselves, the project and the rest of the world.
+1. The maintenance and improvement of `NAME` resources.
-1. To support the provision and federation of public goods, public services and common-pool resources.
+1. The provision and federation of public goods, public services and common-pool resources.
-1. To support the development and distribute free, libre and open-source software.
+1. The development and distribution of free, libre and open-source software.
-1. To challenge monetary barriers to human needs.
-1. To maintain and improve nodeN assets.
-1. To have a jolly good time.
+1. Generally having a jolly good time.

-## Principles
+## Principles <!-- Come back to last -->
 1. Autonomy, that individuals can choose what they do.
 Individuals freely associate with nodeN as it stands and may dissociate at will. nodeN freely associates with individuals as they stand and may dissociate at will.
 1. Equality, that individuals are treated the same.
 1. Acceptability, that acceptance is sought over preference.